IFinners/todoian-archived/docs/tasks.rst

 Task Commands
 =============

-Ordered by their due dates and customisable with repeats, tags and Subitems(see Subitem Commands for Details) Tasks are what Task Managers... well... manage and here is a breakdown of how to do just that.
+Ordered by their due dates and customisable with repeats, tags and Subitems(see :ref:`Subitem Commands <subitem>` for details)
+Tasks are what Task Managers... well... manage and here is a breakdown of how to do just that.

 Adding
 ======